DeclanJoyce17/2800-202410-BBY29/README.md

 ## 8. AI Use

-We user chatGPT, Groq's Mistral AI, Tensorflow
+We used chatGPT, Groq's Mistral AI, Tensorflow

 Groq is used for the integrated ai chatbot
 Tensorflow for body tracking